-To translate your whole site automatically, choose Translate Everything in the WPML setup wizard or in WPML → Settings.
-You can choose to:
+To translate your whole site automatically, choose Translate Everything Automatically in the WPML setup wizard or in WPML → Settings.

-With this setting enabled, you don’t need to send any of your posts and pages to translation.
+With Translate Everything Automatically, you don’t need to send any of your posts and pages to translation.
 Instead, WPML will translate them in the background any time you publish new content or edit existing content.
 This means your site will always have up-to-date translations.

 Please note that this feature does not automatically translate the following:

 - Content created in a secondary language